-We all want our artwork to look its very best.
+We all want our Fine Art Prints to look their very best.
 The nature of Lumachrome® HD Acrylic Print using TruLife® Acrylic prints, Metal Prints and the Fuji Crystal Archive Prints is that they come alive with a certain brilliance when light is applied to them.

 If you're like me, you may not have track lighting or recessed ceiling lights to provide the perfect lighting.
 Many of us have to rely on natural light coming in through the windows or other room lighting.
 This doesn't mean your prints cannot have impact, just not as much as if special lighting is applied.

 The next best thing to special lighting is a well lit room from indirect sunlight.
 The TruLife® Acrylic does an amazing job of reducing what glare there is while the metallic nature of the printing surface uses the natural light to reflect the details of print.
 Direct sunlight is always a no-no, as it causes glare, reflections and can eventually reduce the vibrancy of the print.

 If you do use some type of track or recessed ceiling lighting, the general rule is that it is at about a 30 degree angle from the artwork.
 The light fixtures should have and adjustable angle and be able to be dimmed.
 The best bulbs for lighting artwork are LED bulbs with a color temperature of 3000k to 4000k.
 The bulbs should be such that they provide even lighting over the entire print, not so wide that they light up the wall or so narrow that they do not light up the outside edges of the print.